-- Abstract: Contextualized representation models such as CoVe (McCann et al., 2017) and ELMo (Peters et al., 2018a) have recently achieved state-of-the-art results on a diverse array of downstream NLP tasks.
+- Abstract: Contextualized representation models such as ELMo (Peters et al., 2018a) and BERT (Devlin et al., 2018) have recently achieved state-of-the-art results on a diverse array of downstream NLP tasks.
 Building on recent token-level probing work, we introduce a novel edge probing task design and construct a broad suite of sub-sentence tasks derived from the traditional structured NLP pipeline.
-We probe word-level contextual representations from three recent models and investigate how they encode sentence structure across a range of syntactic, semantic, local, and long-range phenomena.
-We find that ELMo encodes linguistic structure at the word level better than other comparable models, and that existing models trained on language modeling and translation produce strong representations for syntactic phenomena, but only offer small improvements on semantic tasks over a noncontextual baseline.
+We probe word-level contextual representations from four recent models and investigate how they encode sentence structure across a range of syntactic, semantic, local, and long-range phenomena.
+We find that existing models trained on language modeling and translation produce strong representations for syntactic phenomena, but only offer comparably small improvements on semantic tasks over a non-contextual baseline.

 - Keywords: natural language processing, word embeddings, transfer learning, interpretability

 - TL;DR: We probe for sentence structure in ELMo and related contextual embedding models.
 We find existing models efficiently encode syntax and show evidence of long-range dependencies, but only offer small improvements on semantic tasks.